Tech Tips

 What We’ve Learned While Qualifying Our Products

-Print technology is constantly evolving, with new advancements coming to the industry regularly.
+Print technology is constantly evolving, with new advancements coming to the packaging and retail and advertising industries regularly.
 In response, substrate suppliers must qualify their products with these new technologies and/or develop new ones that are compatible.
 Because the ink delivery mechanism for narrow-format UV inkjet does not touch the substrate, different issues arise that affect ink flow-out and print quality than with conventional print methods.
 Therefore, print qualification has been critically important because (a) there are many printers on the market, and (b) each one responds differently to the print media.
 To ensure printing success, Flexcon works closely with printer OEMs to qualify our products on narrow-format UV inkjet equipment.
 This article will review the most common issues we’ve experienced and provide some suggestions for resolving them.

 To Treat or Not to Treat